-Imagine the day when 100 million people with their smartphones have become watchdogs for the Mother Earth, creating a real-time worldmap of the state of the local environment.
+Imagine the day when millions of people with their smartphones have become watchdogs for the earth, creating a real-time worldmap of the state of the local environment.

 Based on tested science